numpy/numpy/doc/source/reference/random/index.rst

 Quick Start
 -----------

-By default, `~Generator` uses sequences provided by `~pcg64.PCG64` which will be statistically more reliable than the legacy methods in `~.RandomState`
+By default, `~Generator` uses bits provided by `~pcg64.PCG64` which has better statistical properties than the legacy mt19937 random number generator in `~.RandomState`

 .. code-block:: python